BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 **Creating the database tables**

 Create a file **create.txt** in an editor and enter the CREATE TABLE statements for movies, actors, and cast.
-You can copy and paste th statements below.
+You can copy and paste the statements below.

 .. code:: SQL